aerobless/StrangeDungeonVR/docs/index.md

 ### 0.2 (next release)
 * ...
+* Soul Shards now vibrate when in range for activation.
+* Added consumable system.
+Consumables can now be added to the game.
+The first consumable is the soul shard/effect.
 * Added first iteration of effects system.
 When a player discovers a effect they can choose to activate it by pulling it towards them.
 * Added VariabilityManager to store difficulty variables in a central location.
 Effects affect the variables in the VariabilityManager.
 * Added ItemInfo UI panel.
 Items can now have a UI tooltip that shows up when hovering over and item or gripping it in your hands.